handmadecode/quill/README.md

 The destination will be resolved relative to the project build directory.

-The task creates the pom file by creating a `MavenPom` instance using the factory method `pom` added by the Maven plugin.
-This instance is then written to the destination file.
+The properties of the generated pom file can be accessed through the `pom` property.
+This property holds a `MavenPom` instance that can be used to customize the contents of the generated pom file:

-Without any configuration, the task is equivalent to

-    pom().writeTo "$mavenPomDir/${project.archivesBaseName}-${project.version}.pom"
+    createPom.pom.packaging = 'war'

 #### The `from` method